 - Additional rigidity for accurate and precise bevel cuts

 - Easy-to-set depth adjustment

 - The locking lever holds the blade in position

 |Maximum Speed||5,200 RPM|

 5. Festool 575390 TS 75 EQ Plunge Cut Track Circular Saw

 This Festool 575390 track saw comes with a 75-inch track to deliver 69-inch with ease for trimming doors.
 You do not need to worry about kickback, because the riving knife has a spring for safety.

 The cut will be precise with the micro-adjustable depth controls.
 You can reduce rework and avoid tear-out cuts with the replaceable splinter guards.
 It is a corded track saw but can also become cordless.

-You can easily change the blade with locking the switch and arbour for easy bolt removal.
+You can easily change the blade by locking the switch and arbor for easy bolt removal.
 The accuracy of cuts can be increased with the soft-start to gradually building up speed.

 The Bosch Track Saw Kit (with Plunge Action) can provide precision cuts and great power.
 It can deliver the same quality with such power as a table saw to cut wood and wood-based sheet goods, including plywood and laminated particle boards.